TeamAOF/Requests/README.md

 - **Better Item Drops**: make dropped items look a little bit nicer.
 - **Ore Clusters**: GregTech styled ore veins.
 - **Miniboss Mobs**: %n chance for mobs to become mini-bosses, which increases their size, health, and strength.
+- **Difficulty Scaling**: method of keeping track of difficulty for bosses and instanced content.
+Difficulty would be based off the number of players present, the amount of clear times in the past, and each player's level of gear.

 ### Completed Ideas